Veteran British actor Richard Briers has died, aged 79.

 Briers was an accomplished stage actor who took on many Shakespearean roles, and also starred in U.K. Tv shows including Ever Decreasing Circles and Monarch Of The Glen.

-However, he will be rest remembered for playing Tom Good in 1970s Bbc sitcom The Good Life, about a couple which adopts a sustainable lifestyle.
+However, he will be best remembered for playing Tom Good in 1970s Bbc sitcom The Good Life, about a couple which adopts a sustainable lifestyle.

 Earlier this month (Feb13), Briers blamed his lifelong smoking habit for his ill health.

 He said, "I've got emphysema, you see...
 I haven't even got the strength to garden any more.
 Five hundred thousand cigarettes, darling - that's the trouble.
 It's totally my fault.
 So, I get very breathless, which is a pain in the backside.